MARKANTONY04/project_4/README.md

 navbar, and buttons, were all used from bootstrap.
 This allowed a more efficient development time as I was able to copy the code from the website and implement it into the html files and spend more time fixing bugs.
 Therefore, I would like to personally thank Bootstrap for its free services, allowing me to use its code for my project.
+I used bootstrap 4 instaed of 5 to follow the code institute 'Boutique ado' project for the page setup, it was a helpful referenece that gave me ideas for this project.

 Developer Tools on Google Chrome was also a useful tool that was used in the creation on this website.
 It was instrumental in getting the website to be fully